 How many dog and cat museums could there possibly be?!
 Honestly, we didn’t think very many.
-While we love pets and know there are a lot of animal fans out there, not in our wildest dreams did we think there’d be this many all around the globe.
+While we love travel and pets and know there are a lot of animal fans out there, not in our wildest dreams did we think there’d be this many all around the globe.
 Anyway, without further ado, here are 17 dog and cat museums to add to your vacation itinerary!

 KattenKabinet (Amsterdam, Netherlands)